-- Two public consultation meetings on the proposed improvements were held in September 2018 and provided positive input to the scheme, especially concerning the proposals for Birchanger Roundabout which were subsequently amended.
-A communication plan was developed and issued (available on request). - Ongoing liaison with key stakeholders (such as developers, land owners including Stansted Airport, Highways England, East Herts District Council, Bishop's Stortford Town Council) will be essential to ensure engagement and buy-in and also to ensure work programmes are suitably aligned.
+- Public consultation to secure public engagement and buy in will also be required and any outcomes of this consultation will need to be taken into account in the design and construction process. - Liaison with key stakeholders (such as developers, land owners including Stansted Airport, Highways England, East Herts District Council, Bishop's Stortford Town

+Council) will be essential to ensure engagement and buy-in and also to ensure work programmes are suitably aligned.